Teresa Meng

-Teresa Huai-Ying Meng (孟懷縈 (Mèng Huáiyíng); born 1961) is a Taiwanese-American academician and entrepreneur.
-She is the Reid Weaver Dennis Professor of Electrical Engineering, Emerita, at Stanford University, and founder of Atheros Communications, a wireless semiconductor company acquired by Qualcomm, Inc.
+Teresa Huai-Ying Meng (孟懷縈 (Mèng Huáiyíng); born 1961) is a Taiwanese electrical engineer, computer scientist, and entrepreneur who is the Reid Weaver Dennis Professor Emeritus of Electrical Engineering at Stanford University.
+She founded the computer networking company Atheros.

 In 2007, Meng was elected as a member into the National Academy of Engineering for pioneering the development of distributed wireless network technology.

 Early life and education

-Meng, born and raised in Taiwan, graduated from the National Taiwan University with a bachelor's degree in Electrical Engineering.
-She received her Ph.D. and M.S. in Electrical Engineering and Computer Sciences at the University of California, Berkeley in 1988 and 1985, respectively.
-She is the daughter of Shih-Ko Meng, an industrial engineer by training, who foresaw the importance of IC technology and co-founded the first semiconductor manufacturing company in Taiwan in the 1970s.
-Meng's mother was an accountant.
+Meng was born and raised in Taiwan.
+Her mother was an accountant and her father, Shih-Ko Meng, was an industrial engineer who co-founded the first semiconductor manufacturing company in Taiwan in the 1970s.

+After high school, Meng graduated from National Taiwan University with a Bachelor of Science in electrical engineering in 1983.
+She then earned her Master of Science in electrical engineering and computer science in 1985 and her Ph.D. in electrical engineering and computer science in 1988 from the University of California, Berkeley.
+Her doctoral dissertation, completed under Robert W. Brodersen and David Messerschmitt, was titled, "Asynchronous design for digital signal processing architectures".

 Career

 She joined the Stanford faculty in 1988.
 Her research activities in the first 10 years focused on low-power circuit and system design, video signal processing, and wireless communications.
 In 1998, Prof. Meng took leave from Stanford and founded Atheros Communications, Inc., which developed semiconductor system solutions for wireless network communications products.

 After returning to Stanford in 2000, Meng continued her teaching and research, and turned her research interest to applying signal processing and IC design to bio-medical engineering.
 She collaborated with Prof. Krishna Shenoy on neural signal processing and neural prosthetic systems.
 She also directed a research group exploring wireless power transfer and implantable bio-medical devices.

 Prof. Meng retired from Stanford in 2013.
 She serves on the boards of Ambarella and the Alliance Cultural Foundation International and is Advisor to Atmosic Technologies.

-In 2019, Meng was the recipient of the IEEE Alexander Graham Bell medal.
+In 2019, Teresa H. Meng was the recipient of the IEEE Alexander Graham Bell medal.
 This marked the first time a female was the recipient of the award.
 Meng was awarded this due to her contributions and leadership in the development of wireless semiconductor technology.
+In 2024, Meng receives Marconi Prize.